kaiboyjiang/endless-sky-plugins/res/template.txt

 </details>

 Any bugs or questions?
 Ping me in the [official Discord server](https://discord.gg/ZeuASSx).

+Assets for the items found in these plugins are available at [the asset repo](https://github.com/kaiboyjiang/endless-sky-plugin-assets).

 A big thank you to Zuckung for this plugin repository template (get it [here](https://github.com/zuckung/endless-sky-plugins?tab=readme-ov-file#other-things)) and Nova1422 (another [plugin](https://github.com/Nova1422/plugins) author) for helping me set it up.